 Our assigned aa3 Capital score, which supports Ringkjøbing's standalone credit profile, reflects the bank's solid risk-weighted capital ratios, including regulatory metrics that are well in excess of requirements, and strong leverage metrics.
 It also reflects the bank's historically strong capacity to generate capital internally that has also supported stable capital levels.
-For 2021, we expect the bank's capital metrics to decline but to remain solid as the bank refocuses on its organic growth strategy and resumes profit distribution to shareholders, subject to compliance with guidelines set by the Danish authorities.
+For 2021, we expect the bank's capital metrics to decline but to remain solid as the bank refocuses on its organic growth strategy and resumes profit distribution to shareholders, subject to approval from the Danish Financial Supervisory Authority (FSA).

-Ringkjøbing's TCE/RWAs ratio, our preferred capital metric, was a strong 17.1% as of end-December 2020 (end-2019: 15.9%, see Exhibit 4).
-Also its TCE/total assets ratio was 13.0%, one of the highest such ratios among those of Nordic and international banks (which are typically within 4%-10% range), further underpinning our favourable capital assessment.
-The bank reported regulatory CET1 and total capital ratios of 17.5% and 21.1% respectively as of December 2020.
+Ringkjøbing's TCE/RWAs ratio, our preferred capital metric, was a strong 17.8% as of June 2021 (end-2020: 17.1%, see Exhibit 4).
+Also its TCE/total assets ratio was 12.8%, one of the highest such ratios among those of Nordic and international banks (which are typically within 4%-10% range), further underpinning our favourable capital assessment.
+The bank reported regulatory CET1 and total capital ratios of 17.7% and 21.3% respectively as of June 2021.
 Both metrics were substantially above the bank's requirements for that period.
-These were 7.7% for the CET1 ratio and 11.8% for the total capital ratio and included the Danish Financial Supervisory Authority's (FSA) pillar 1 and pillar 2 components (the latter is 1.3% on total capital for Ringkjøbing), a 2.5% capital conservation buffer, and a 0% countercyclical buffer.2
+These were 7.7% for the CET1 ratio and 11.8% for the total capital ratio and included the Danish FSA's pillar 1 and pillar 2 components (the latter is 1.3% on total capital for Ringkjøbing), a 2.5% capital conservation buffer, and a 0% countercyclical buffer.
+In June 2021, the Danish government decided to restore the countercyclical capital buffer to 1.0% effective from end-September 2022.2